difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 #  p${iter}         refers to the polconvert iteration
 #  r${relv}         refers to the release name
 #
+# If there are MULTIPLE PROJECTS with SEPARATE QA2 DELIVERABLES for
+# each, you will need to manage two sets of QA2 calibrations using
+# QA2_<proj> logic variables.
+I.e. you will have 2 or more passes of
+# setup and grinding using this file.
+Final release is still by track.
+#
 # Cut and paste from this file (which is necessary to get started).
 # Once the fourfit control file is in hand, you can execute parts of
 # the file using true && { ... } or false && { ... } for partial runs.